StatStud/book-club/content/posts/letting-go.md

 - Our mind is so powerful that, if we hold in mind a single negative or self-limiting belief (e.g. "my relationships never workout", "I'm always so awkward", "I get anxious"), then that is most likely going to happen in our life.
 - If our mind, by its decision, has the power to make negative things happen in our life, then it has equal power in the opposite, positive direction.
 - So, the issue with discipline, is that it can lead to self-sacrafice, and self-sacrfice can lead to pride, and pride can lead to entitlement, and this entitlement is felt as pressure on the other person.
 It's all vanity.
 We have a certain secrete vanity about what we are doing for others, and our pride of achievements makes us vulnerable to anger when our "sacrifice" is not recognized.
+- One of the great secretes of relationship is acknowledgement, and the behavior of others towards us always includes a hidden gift.
+Even if that behavior appears negative, there is something in it for us.
+- If we constantly follow this procedure, we will come to the awareness that **everyone** in our life is acting as a mirror.
+- If we constantly follow this procedure, we will come to the awareness that **everyone** in our life is acting as a mirror.

 # Preface and Foreword
 ## Notes